Alix (she/her)

 Kelly is from the UK, and moved to Canada in 2012.
 She has numerous years of financial experience, as well as personal connections to research and donating time and money to various fundraising events close to her heart.
 Kelly has credentials in Taxation and Bookkeeping, while working towards her CPA designation.
 Kelly loves hiking with her two dogs, horse-back riding, and meditation!

-Lindsey (she/her)
+Christine (she/her)

-Client & membership support coordinator
+client & member support coordinator

 We’re here to support you.